aleshaleksey/fansys23/14-poisons-and-diseases.md

 This is a common disease that is characterised by sneezing, coughing, malaise and high temperature.
 Superficially it is similar to a more severe cold.
 Beasts can suffer from similar diseases, but they are seldom spread beyond similar species.
 Most commonly birds are susceptible to flu and can easily become infected and spread it far and wide.

 - **Mild**: After the incubation period, the victim begins to cough and sneeze, runs a fever and feels malaise.
 For the duration the victim has disadvantage to ["stealth"](05-skills.md#stealth).
 In addition, after the first week the victim has a -2 to STR, DEX and CON rolls.
 - **Severe**: The victim suffers all the conditions of the mild form.
-In addition, during the second week. the victim has disadvantage to STR, DEX, WIS and CON rolls and to concentration saves.
+In addition, during the second week the victim has disadvantage to STR, DEX, WIS and CON rolls and to concentration saves.
 At the end of the second week, the victim makes a CON save vs Threshold=16.
 If they fail the save, the disadvantage persists into the third week, in addition, the victim suffers 2d6 CON damage, which recovers at a rate of 1 point per long rest.
 If this CON damage drops the victim's CON to 0, it dies.

 ___
 #### Mudcrawler (B Class)